 How to Make a Gnome with Boots

-Such a simple gnome tutorial, really, but the result is this gorgeous heirloom piece gnome that I plan to gift this holiday season to someone who I know will find it to be as precious as I do.
+This is such a simple gnome tutorial, really, but the result is this gorgeous heirloom piece gnome that I plan to gift this holiday season to someone who I know will find it to be as precious as I do.
 If you’re ready to make an artisan gnome, let’s get started.

 No Time to Make This Now?
 Pin it for Later

-You’re busy, I get it.
+Too busy to make this now or waiting on fuzzy socks?
 Pin this to your favorite winter crafts board on Pinterest and it’ll be here for when you’re ready.

 As an Amazon Associate, I can earn from qualifying purchases.